Redundancy procedure

 Expand All

-A department may only put staff at risk of redundancy where they have established a clear rational for doing so, and is ceasing, or intending to cease, the activity or project for which the employee was employed, in the place where that employee was employed.
+A department may only put staff at risk of redundancy where they have established a clear rationale for doing so, and is ceasing, or intending to cease, the activity or project for which the employee was employed, in the place where that employee was employed.

 The practical reasons may emerge from internal planning which decides the size and most efficient use of staffing required to meet objectives or financial constraints.
 Or the redundancy may be a response to external factors, including, for example, the loss or reduction of external funding.
 The operational argument or academic rationale may take any format, provided it gives a clear, written reasons why certain posts are no longer required.